Resources: Legal Resources

 |

-Korey Wise Innocence Project at Colorado Law The Korey Wise Innocence Project (fKWIP) will not take cases in which the defendant already has a lawyer, or is entitled to a lawyer at state expense.
+Korey Wise Innocence Project The Korey Wise Innocence Project (fKWIP) will not take cases in which the defendant already has a lawyer, or is entitled to a lawyer at state expense.
 The KWIP will take a case only where there is a genuine and provable claim of innocence.
 The KWIP gets involved only when the traditional methods of appealing a conviction have failed.
 Only Colorado cases will be accepted (state and federal).
 Write for a copy of evaluation criteria. |

 Legal Resources, Innocence Projects |